staseek/check_and_restart/README.md

 # check_and_restart
-Simple python script to check working vpn and restart it.
+Simple python script to check external ip is ip of vpn server.

-Script try to get service to check external ip-address.
-If exception or ip is not ip of vpn server - restart client for reconnection.
+If exception or external ip is not ip of vpn server - restart client for reconnection.
+Written for home raspberrypi server.

+**check_and_restart_vpnclient.service** - systemd-unit for persistance
+**check_and_restart.py** - configure IP-address for yous sand action for restart.